THYROID DISEASE AND ITS HEALING

-6. Hormone replacement completely mixes up the delicate feedback system that normally regulates pituitary TSH production, thyroid hormone synthesis, and all other steps in this complex process that is essential for life and health.
+6. Hormone replacement completely mixes up the delicate feedback system that normally regulates hypothalamic, pituitary, and glandular thyroid hormone production.

 I recommend the method of thyroid assessment developed by Dr. Paul C. Eck as a far better way to evaluate and correct all thyroid problems.
 How this is done is explained below.

 Blood tests during a nutritional balancing program.
 Serum thyroid hormone levels (T4 and T3), as well as the level of TSH and other serum thyroid indicators, will vary up and down during a nutritional balancing program.
 This is very disconcerting for doctors and patients alike.
 However, it is nothing to worry about, and not a reason to stop the nutritional balancing program or to take thyroid hormones.